+Input of Energy, or special attention, flows up the more attractive a person is.
 What is the mystery if everyone already knows the answer?
-Why do websites like WikiHow and books like How to Be Popular keep giving the same advice that obviously doesn’t work?
-The reason is because being well liked and being popular ARE NOT the same thing.
+Why do websites like WikiHow and books like How to Be Popular keep giving the same advice that obviously doesn't work?
+The reason is because being well liked and being Popular ARE NOT the same thing.

 This is nicely demonstrated in the movie Mean Girls.
 It shows the very popular Gretchen Wieners falling from a stage because no one actually likes her.
 Websites such as WikiHow get “popularity” confused with “liking.”

-People often think that the feelings of liking and attraction are the same but they are not.
+B eing really well liked will not make you Popular.
+The WikiHow article should really be titled, "How to Be Well Liked" and not, "How to Be Popular."
+People often think that the feelings of attraction and liking are the same but they are not.
 The brain chemistry that creates liking is different from the brain chemistry that creates attraction.
 If you want to learn more about this, check out the pioneering work of scientist Kent C. Berridge and the Incentive Salience Model.

-Because being liked and being popular are not the same thing, all students can be drawn onto the graph shown below.
-There are eight typical students on this graph.
+B ecause being liked and being popular are not the same thing, all students can be drawn onto the graph shown below.
+There are eight typical students on this graph called the Student Map.
 You can probably recognize most of them.